 Every year for the past four years or so I sit down to reflect on the year that's ending and envision what I'd like to call in for the new year.
 I usually Desire Map and complete my Year End Ritual as per The Not So Big Life book.
 This year I'm a adding daily exercise to the process.

-For the next 31 days I'll choose a question, journal out it's answer and share it here in this space.
+For the next 31 days I'll choose a prompt, journal out it's answer and share it here in this space.
 As an avid believer in placing your attention more on what you want to cultivate, my questions will focus MORE on what I desire to call into my life and LESS on what I intend to leave behind.

 It's also why the series is called On the Other Side of Brave.
 Because there, on the other side of being Brave are all the things I am ready to welcome.
 All the things I'm ready to receive.
 All the things I am ready to see, be, do or have.
 All the things I'm ready to embody.
 On the other side, a new level living awaits all of us with open arms.